 Here, our body gets energy from the protein in our muscles and organs.
 Our body will only get energy from protein when our fat reserves run out in stage 4.
 This is the starvation mode and highly dangerous — it will eventually lead to death.
 Fortunately, our body alerts us before we enter this stage via a sudden, intense urge of hunger (whereas in stage 4, there will not be any physical hunger sensations).
 Real hunger is marked by a hunger sensation from the throat (not the stomach or the mind).
 Most fasts end before one ever reaches this stage.

-Hence, if you want to really experience the full effects of a fast, it makes sense to do a fast longer than just a few days, such that you’re experiencing the true detoxification benefits from burning your stored fat cells.
-For whatever fasts you choose to do, please do your research and get proper consultation before you proceed.
+Hence, if you want to really experience the full effects of a fast, it makes sense to do a fast longer than just a few days, such that you experience the true detoxification benefits from burning your stored fat cells.
+If doing a long fast is not an option for you, I personally think it’s better if you do intermittent fasting for half a day rather than repeatedly fast for one, two, or three days each (where you are just breaking down more of your muscles).
+Fasting for three days for three times is NOT the same as fasting for nine days.
+Whatever fast you choose to do, please do your research.
 There are fasting centers where experienced professionals supervise the process if you prefer doing it in a center.

-Update: Seems like Dr Ben Kim, owner fasting and chiropractic clinic, has the same opinion as well from his article: Is Fasting 1 Day a Week Good for Your Health?
+Update: Seems like Dr. Ben Kim, owner of a fasting and chiropractic clinic, has the same opinion as well from his article: Is Fasting 1 Day a Week Good for Your Health?

 Death during Fasting